Islamic State executes rival fighters after revolt in central Libya: residents

 Rockets also landed in a residential district in the eastern city of Derna, from which Islamic State was expelled by a rival group in June, residents said.
 Islamic State started an offensive last week to try retake the port city, a hot spot for jihadi fighters.

-The internationally recognised government has been based in eastern Libya since losing control of the capital Tripoli a year ago to a rival group, which set up its own administration.
+The internationally recognized government has been based in eastern Libya since losing control of the capital Tripoli a year ago to a rival group, which set up its own administration.

 On Saturday, the official government asked fellow Arab states to stage air strikes against Islamic State in Sirte, Gaddafi's hometown, which neither Libyan government controls.